 top of page

 I was born and raised in NB and now live in Quebec City.
 My father sparked my love of nature, my grandfather started me in woodworking and my artist mom certainly influenced my path.
-My wife and daughter are now much appreciated support (and critique) for my work.
+My wife and daughter are much appreciated support (and useful critique) for my work.

 Woodturning was mostly self-taught.
 I attended many international symposiums and demonstrations and devoured countless books and videos, but figuring out new techniques and tricks was a huge part of the journey.